Strength

 About the Author

 Brad Walker is a prominent Australian sports trainer with over 15 years of experience in the health and fitness industry.
-Brad is a Health Science graduate of the University of New England and has postgraduate accreditations in athletics, swimming, and triathlon coaching.
-He also works with elite level and world champion athletes and lectures for Sports Medicine Australia on injury prevention.
+He is a Health Science graduate of the University of New England and has postgraduate accreditations in athletics, swimming, and triathlon coaching.
+He also works with elite-level and world-champion athletes and lectures for Sports Medicine Australia on injury prevention.